 In a fascinating book written to promote reflection and conversation, Derek Dwight Anderson charts the lessons of history as he investigates nine cities that most people don’t know.
 By shedding light on places that were of vital importance at some point in the past 250 years, Forgotten Capitals reveals surprising commonalities in the human experience.
 Nations may rise and fall, but humanity endures, thereby revealing important historical lessons for all of us to consider.

 Derek is an independent high school history teacher and librarian who has dedicated his professional life—both as an educator and as a writer—to examining history in unconventional ways.
-He writes with an eye for expanding his readers' world view and appreciation for the complexity of the past.
+He writes with an eye for expanding his readers' world view and developing an increased appreciation for the complexity of the past.

 Derek is an independent high school history teacher and librarian who has dedicated his professional life—both as an educator and as a writer—to examining history in unconventional ways.
-He writes with an eye for expanding his readers' world view and appreciation for the complexity of the past.
+He writes with an eye for expanding his readers' world view and developing an increased appreciation for the complexity of the past.

 Anderson holds a B.A. from Bates College and a Master of Library and Information Science from San José State University.
 He also studied at the University of Edinburgh.
 Currently a senior full time faculty member at Marin Academy in San Rafael, California, he teaches an interdisciplinary world history course that integrates history, art history, and studio art.
 A dedicated world traveler who loves museums large and small, he lives with his partner in Sausalito.

 In 2020, Derek published his first book, Improbable Voices: A History of the World Since 1450 Seen From Twenty-Six Unusual Perspectives.
-Forgotten Capitals continues his mission to help people reconsider whose history matters and why so much of that history has been forgotten.
-Learn more here.
+Forgotten Capitals continues his mission to help people reconsider whose history matters and why so much of that history has been forgotten, overlooked or ignored.

 Check out Derek's blog about history, art, museums and historical sites to learn more about him and how the past matters!
-There are many entries detailing forgotten history and additional historical lessons and conclusions.
+There are many entries detailing forgotten histories, historical lessons, and provocative conclusions.

 Dutch historian Pieter Geyl once wrote, “To expect from history those final conclusions that may be found in other disciplines is to misunderstand its nature.
 History is indeed an argument without end.”
 It is in this spirit that these questions are best considered.